CastraRegina/ars-est-in-v_rb0/README.md

     `git checkout <branch>`
   - Checkout certain commitID:
     `git checkout <commitID>`
+  - Replace local changes (in case of modified files)
+    - Either replace only the changes in your working tree with the last content in HEAD.
+      Changes already added to the index (stage), as well as new files, will be kept:
+        `git checkout -- <filename>`
+    - or drop all your local changes and commits, fetch the latest history from the server and point your local main branch at it:
+        `git fetch origin`
+        `git reset --hard origin/main`
 - Local --> repository
   - Add file(s):
     `git add <files>`